-As we look back at the past 12 months, what makes us most proud is that our support for families in need has extended to all 50 states and 15 countries, support that many have described as life altering.
-As we grow to help more people, we encourage and appreciate your partnership.
+As we look back at the past 12 months, what makes us most proud is that our support for families in need has extended to all 50 states and 17 countries, support that many have described as life altering.
+As we grow and reach people and communities in need, we both appreciate and call for your continued partnership.
 We are excited and inspired to drive more progress.